 Stacking kit is sold separately

-Best All-in-One: LG SIGNATURE LUWM101HWA Smart Wi-Fi Enabled Washer and Dryer Combo
+Best All-in-One: LG Electronics WM3499HVA 2.3 cu. ft.
+Smart Compact All-In-One Washer and Dryer

 When it comes to smart washers and dryers, the Whirlpool WTW7120HW and WED7120HW (view at Home Depot) are our overall pick for a top-loading duo.
 The washer has a bulk dispenser, delay start function, and intuitive technology that recognizes what your laundry needs in terms of water and drum motions.
 For a front-loading model, the Samsung WF50R8500AV and DVE50R8500V (view at Home Depot) are great picks.
 You can remotely start these models, and have alerts sent to your phone when a cycle is complete.